AML14/tratto/experiment/README.md

 # Experiment

+## Setup

+### JDoctor

+To set up JDoctor for analysis, visit the [ToRaDoCu](https://github.com/albertogoffi/toradocu) GitHub page, and follow instructions to build the `toradocu-1.0-all.jar` file.
+Then, add the file to the `experiment/generator/resources` directory.

 ## Overview

 This module automates the experimental analysis of a test oracle generator (TOG) for the task of automated test generation.